Hank Williams

 In 1944, Williams married Audrey Sheppard, who competed with his mother to control his career.
 After recording "Never Again" and "Honky Tonkin' with Sterling Records, he signed a contract with MGM Records.
 He released the hit single "Move It On Over" in 1947 and joined the Louisiana Hayride radio program.
 The next year he released a cover of "Lovesick Blues", which quickly reached number one on Billboards Top Country & Western singles chart and propelled him to stardom on the Grand Ole Opry.
 Although unable to read or notate music to any significant degree, he wrote such iconic hits as "Your Cheatin' Heart", "Hey, Good Lookin', and "I'm So Lonesome I Could Cry".
-During his final years, he struggled with back pain and substance abuse, exacerbating his relationships with Audrey and the Grand Ole Opry.
+During his final years, he struggled with back pain and substance abuse, exacerbating the strain on his relationships with Audrey and the Grand Ole Opry.

 Williams died on New Year's Day 1953 at the age of 29, his heart failing in the back seat of a car near Oak Hill, West Virginia, en route to a concert in Canton, Ohio.
 Despite his relatively brief career, he is one of the most celebrated and influential musicians of the 20th century, especially in country music.
 Many artists have covered his songs and he has influenced Chuck Berry, Elvis Presley, Waylon Jennings, Johnny Cash, Bob Dylan, and the Rolling Stones, among others.
 He was inducted into the Country Music Hall of Fame in 1961, the Songwriters Hall of Fame in 1970, the Rock and Roll Hall of Fame in 1987, the Native American Music Awards Hall of Fame in 1999, and gained a star on the Hollywood Walk of Fame.
 In 2010, he was posthumously awarded a Pulitzer Prize Special Citation for his "craftsmanship as a songwriter who expressed universal feelings with poignant simplicity and played a pivotal role in transforming country music into a major musical and cultural force in American life."
-His life and career were dramatized in the 2016 biopic I Saw the Light.
+His life and career were dramatized in the 1964 biopic Your Cheatin' Heart and the 2015 biopic I Saw the Light.